tanmayJ527/jsEvolution/README.md

 Project walkthrough video:
 https://youtu.be/6AyJZJjNx0A <br>
 <p>Note: <br>
 Even after several attempts, I could not include audio to the screencast.
-I will soon add relevant subtitles to the video.
+I will soon add relevant subtitles to the video.<br>
 Edit: Subtitles added.
 Don't forget to turn on subtitles while watching.
 </p>